Roger K. Kirby: 2014 SC House of Representatives

 Kirby was the only Democrat to run in 2014, so there was no Democratic primary.

 2016 SC House of Representatives

 Kirby was the only Democrat to run in 2016, so there was no Democratic primary.

 2018 SC House of Representatives

 Kirby was the only Democrat to run in 2018, so there was no Democratic primary.

+Honors and recognitions

+In January 2024, Kirby gave the Democratic response to the State of the State address.

 Personal life

 Kirby was born in Florence County and currently resides in Lake City.
 He attended Furman University, graduating in 1982.
 He is married to Pam Horton Kirby, with whom he has three children: Amy Lee, Mary Katherine, and Elizabeth Ann.
 He is a realtor and appraiser, and he served as President of the Pee Dee Realtor Association in 2010.